-Our bee colony have to face many obstacles in daily life.
+Our bee colonies have to face many obstacles in daily life.
 There are many predators looking for a nice juicy meal – there are even some birds that eat bees.

 But, it is really not necessary to try to catch them in the manner we place hive beetle traps inside our hives.
 These insects are just trying to survive like everyone else.

 Earwigs do not pose a serious threat to most honey bee colonies.
 While there is no need to declare full out war on them, it’s okay to remove any from the hive when you are able.